 A Proof of Residence (also known as PoR) is an official document that confirms your place of residence for a specific period at a specific location.
 This is important for paperwork and legal purposes.
-Government agencies, banks, and other organizations often request it to verify your identity and address.
+Government agencies, banks, and other organisations often request it to verify your identity and address.

 Why do we ask for a PoR?